vle-forge/vle-project.org/content/packages/vle.recursive.md

 * **package** (string) : it gives the name of the *package* where is located the embedded model.
 It allows to identify together with *vpz* the embedded model.
+* **define_X** (*value::Boolean*, optional) : where X is of the form
+ *condname.portname*.
+If true, the port *portname* of the condition *condname* will be added to the embedded model.
+If false, it will be removed.
+This action is perfomed before taking into account propagate, input and replicate paremeters (see below).
 * **propagate_X** (*value::Value*, optional) : where X is of the
  form *condname.portname*, it specifies the value to set for all simulations to a port condition of the embedded model.